How Supplements Can Help Manage Anxiety Symptoms

 How online therapy can support you with anxiety symptoms

-If you think you might need more than something like chamomile supplements or other herbal remedies to manage your anxiety and panic attacks, seeking the help of an in-person or online therapist can be your next step to getting better.
-Research from groups like the Anxiety and Depression Association suggests and shows that a healthcare professional can help you learn to manage your anxiety and identify possible causes for panic attacks.
-You can learn how to face your fears a little at a time so you can overcome your panic attacks and improve your anxiety symptoms and get back into life.
+Research from groups like the Anxiety and Depression Association of America (ADAA) suggests that a healthcare professional can help you learn to manage your anxiety and identify possible causes of panic attacks.
+You can learn how to face your fears a little at a time so you can overcome your panic attacks, improve your anxiety symptoms, and get back into life.

+Online therapy has been proven effective for many clients.
 A systemic review of 21 articles found that participants showed significant improvement in their generalized anxiety symptoms.
 In the same study, online therapy with a healthcare professional was also found to be effective in its capacity to reduce stress and in treating panic disorder, social phobia, and social anxiety disorder.

 Getty/Vadym Pastukh